-Stuffing baked inside the cavity of a turkey is generally moister than stuffing baked in a casserole.
-It may also contain more fat calories since the stuffing absorbs juices from the turkey as it bakes.
+Stuffing baked inside the cavity of a turkey is generally moister than stuffing baked in a casserole (thanks, drippings!).
+That means it will likely contain more fat calories since the stuffing absorbs juices from the turkey as it bakes.
 If stuffing is baked inside the turkey, it is essential to check the temperature of the stuffing as well as the turkey.
 The stuffing must reach a temperature of at least 165 degrees F.

-It is unsafe to stuff the turkey ahead of time.
+A: It is unsafe to stuff the turkey ahead of time.
 The chilled stuffing in the turkey will not reach a safe temperature before the turkey is done.
-To be safe the turkey should reach a temperature of 180 degrees F. and the stuffing in the body cavity of the bird should reach 165 degrees F.
+To be safe, the turkey should reach a temperature of 180 degrees F and the stuffing in the body cavity of the bird should reach 165 degrees F.

 Q: Can I just make the stuffing and chill it?

 A: It's fine to make the crumbs or bread cubes ahead, but the stuffing should not be completely prepared ahead if it will be used to stuff a turkey.
 If the stuffing is to be baked in a casserole, it can be prepared in advance and chilled.
 The baking time will need to be increased by about 15 to 20 minutes if you're starting with chilled stuffing.